MENU

 How many boats will the marina accommodate and what will be available for boat users?

-• 300-340 berths, ranging from 14m to 35m, with some superyacht capacity
+• 300-340 on water berths, ranging from 14m to 25m, with some larger superyacht berths to be investigated in the detailed design phase.

-• Membership-based boat ramp and trailer parking
+• Membership-based boat launching ramp and trailer parking, adjacent the on-land small vessel dry stack facility.

 How will local traffic and infrastructure be impacted?